A histiocyte is a type of immune cell. It destroys foreign substances to protect the body from infection.

 - Lymph nodes

 An abnormal number of histiocytes leads to a disease called Langerhans cell histiocytosis (previously called histiocytosis X).

-Hall JE.
-Resistance of the body to infection.
-In: Hall JE, ed.
+Hall JE, Hall ME.
+Resistance of the body to infection: I. Leukocytes, granulocytes, the monocyte-macrophage system, and inflammation.
+In: Hall JE, Hall ME, eds.
 Guyton and Hall Textbook of Medical Physiology.
-13th ed.
-Philadelphia, PA: Elsevier; 2016:chap 34.
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 34.